Music in the Time of Vermeer:

 It is not surprising that Vermeer left no writings concerning the meanings of the musical instruments that populate his work, no Dutch artist of the time is known to have done so.
 But it is truly remarkable that not a single word was written by his contemporaries discussing the use of symbol, allegory or emblematic meaning of any kind, musical or not, in genre painting.
 In the case of the Delft Master, the understanding of the meaning is even more vexing due to his peculiar poetic, rather than narrative mode of expression.

-"The virginal, often played by a woman in a family gathering, appears most often in Dutch paintings as a symbol for harmony and concord.
+"The virginal, often played by a woman in a family gathering, appears most often in Dutch paintings as a symbol of harmony and concord.
 The viola da gamba in the foreground further strengthens the association with harmony.

 A comparable celebration of music as a metaphor for harmony in love underlies The Concert.
 Vermeer joins the three figures in this musical ensemble in complete harmony as they play their instruments, keep time to the music, and sing.
 Thus, as in The Concert, the presence of Van Baburen's painting on the rear wall establishes a thematic contrast between music associated with illicit love and music associated with harmony and moderation."1

-A Lady Playing a Clavichord
+fig. 5 A Lady Playing a Clavichord

 Gerrit Dou